RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/network-setup.md

 ```

-Verify the Network Attchment Definition is created now:
+It should verify the NetworkAttchmentDefinition has been created:

 ~~~bash
 networkattachmentdefinition.k8s.cni.cncf.io/tuning-bridge-fixed created
 ~~~

-> **NOTE**: The important flags to recognise here are the **type**, being **cnv-bridge** which is a specific implementation that links in-VM interfaces to a counterpart on the underlying host for full-passthrough of networking.
-Also note that there is no **ipam** listed - we don't want the CNI to manage the network address allocation for us instead the network we want to attach to has DHCP enabled.
+> **NOTE**: The important flags to recognise here are the **type**, being **cnv-bridge** which is a specific implementation that links in-VM interfaces to a counterpart on the underlying host for **full-passthrough** of networking.
+Also note that there is no **IPAM** listed - we don't want the CNI to manage the network address allocation for us instead the network we want to attach to has DHCP enabled.

 That's it!
 We're good to go, next step is to deploy a virtual machine!
-Click on "Deploy Workloads" to continue with the lab.
+Click on "**Deploy Workloads**" to continue with the lab.